Organization

 Who We Are

 CIA’s Office of Equal Employment Opportunity (OEEO) serves as an Enterprise Function responsible for enforcing Federal Laws and Regulations that prohibit discrimination and harassment in the workplace.
-This is accomplished through two distinct impartial processes:
+This is accomplished through the Federal EEO Complaint Process and is executed by certified EEO Counselors and Investigators.

 What We Do

 The OEEO staff ensures Agency officers have access to an effective EEO complaint system that conducts fair, impartial, and thorough investigations in compliance with Federal law.
-Allegations of discrimination must be reported to OEEO within 45 days of the alleged behavior based on the following federally protected categories:
+To preserve their full rights under the law, Complainants must report allegations of discrimination and/or harassment to OEEO within 45 days of the alleged behavior or from when you knew or reasonably should have known of the action(s):

 • Age (40 and over)